shasheeshrane/LendingClubCaseStudy/README.md

 For Analysis we have used the Python libraries like matplotlib, plt, seaborn, numpy.

-###For RAW feed Files Hosting we have used AWS S3 URLs as below:
+###For Dataset feed Files Hosting we have used AWS S3 URLs as below:
       We Uploaded the File loan.csv to https://s3.ap-south-1.amazonaws.com/myawscloud.uk/loan.csv We Uploaded the File Data_Dictionary.xlsx to https://s3.ap-sougth-1.amazonaws.com/myawscloud.uk/Data_Dictionary.xlsx